Divorce with Kids: Four Steps to Minimize the Impact

-Effects of Divorce on Children is an important but difficult subject to discuss.
+Divorce with kids in mind.
 Here we discuss how to minimize the effects of divorce on children by taking good care of your own needs, explaining divorce in an understandable way to your children, listen to feelings, don’t try to fix them, and set up valuable routines.
 What not to do?
 That’s here as well.

-(1) Model Self-Care During the Divorce and After the Divorce.
+(1) Model Self-Care for Your Children During the Divorce and After the Divorce.

 The Holmes-Rahe Stress Inventory finds that divorce is the second most stressful life event, second only to the death of a spouse.
 But if you’re doing a poor job of self-care, you probably aren’t doing a good job helping your kids survive divorce either.
 Divorce is the end of cruising comfortably.
 There will be rough air ahead.
 Put on your oxygen mask first, and make sure your kids have your undivided attention.

 Self-care is a matter of interpretation, but there are a few essential ideas that tend to make everyone’s list of best practices:

 - Watch your alcohol, recreational drug, and comfort food intake.

 - Don’t neglect daily medications or scheduled medical and dental appointments.

 - Find an emotional support system that you can rely on.

 - Engage in stimulating, fun or pleasant activities with your kids, your support system, and when appropriate…alone.

 - Remember that you can grow as a result of your struggle to do your best for everyone involved.